6Marzel9/-ZeroMoon/readme.md

 - **Scalability:** Designed with O(1) time complexity for core operations like reflection distribution, enabling efficient performance even with a large and active user base.
 - **Programmatically Managed Assets:** The contract holds 0Moon tokens (for liquidity/reflection) and BNB (for gas).
 These assets are managed by the smart contract's predefined logic for their intended purposes (e.g., adding liquidity, fee distribution, sending to `boxAddress` under specific conditions) and are not arbitrarily drainable by the owner or external parties through direct withdrawal functions.
 - **Configurable FairLaunch Address**: Owner can set a `fairLaunchAddress` (e.g., for Initial Farm Offerings - IFOs), which is automatically excluded from transaction fees and reflection rewards.
+- **Fair Distribution of Residual Tokens**: After liquidity goals are met, any non-earmarked 0Moon tokens remaining in the contract are distributed to holders via reflection, ensuring no tokens are "stuck" or misused.

 ---